 Run your cold tap for 2-3 minutes when water has sat stagnant in internal plumbing, and

-Filter cold tap water through faucet and pitcher filters that are certified by the NSF to remove lead before consuming tap water.
+filter cold tap water through faucet or pitcher filters that are certified to remove lead before consuming tap water.

 List of Areas No Longer Under the Advisory

 Please note, as of June 26, 2019, if you live in the following areas, your home has been removed from the advisory and you can consume your tap water:

 Arbors at Hickory Creek